nationalarchives/ds-etna-search-plan/README.md

 On 24/11 a meeting was held to sign off the flow before starting to wireframe.
 This [version](Iterations/0.0.2) reflects all additions from that session:

-* Update flow to acknowledge known problems with word 'Advanced' in search (Jenifer)
+* Update flow to acknowledge known problems with word 'Advanced' in search (Jenifer).
+Propose using 'Default search page' (Simon).
 * Include arrows between columns (Matt H)
 * Provide tips to reduce or increase the number of results (Matt H - as part of results page) - and with ability to hide them - and for the choice to be persisted
 * Add record custodian (Matt H)